….. Rajesh Deshpande (based upon my personal visit in February 2011)

 Marathi is the local language with English and Hindi understood and spoken by locals.

-35 Kms down south of Diveagar and ahead of Walavti, is the town of Shrivardhan, known for the origin of the Peshwas.
-The palatial house of Balaji Vishwanath Peshwa is now converted in to Peshwa Smarak (memorial).
+35 Kms down south of Diveagar and ahead of Walavti, is the town of Shrivardhan, known for origin of the Peshwas.
+The palatial house of Peshwa Balaji Vishwanath Bhat is now converted in to Peshwa Smarak (memorial).
 Shrivardhan also has a nice beach with golden sands.
 About 15 Kms south of Shrivardhan is the famous pilgrimage destination of Harihareshwar known for its Shiva temple.
 Harihareshwar has two beautiful beaches, one to the north and the other to the south of the Harihareshwar temple.

 Rajesh Deshpande © 2013